Chris Brass: York City

 Brass was immediately installed as captain at York and on 4 June 2003, aged only 27, was appointed as York's player-manager.
 Although his first season in charge began well, York failed to win any of their final 20 league games and were relegated to the Football Conference.
 Results were not much better in the Conference and Brass was sacked as manager in November 2004.
 He remained at York as a player and, after suffering a serious ligament injury, joined Harrogate Town on loan in September 2005 in an attempt to regain match-fitness.
 He finished the loan with 11 appearances.
 He joined Southport on a one-month loan in November 2005, which was extended for another month in January 2006.
 He returned to York in January after making five appearances and on 12 January was released by the club after a settlement was reached over the remainder of his contract.

 Bury

 He joined League Two club Bury on a contract until the end of the 2005–06 season on 17 January.
 He scored a notable own goal, when attempting an overhead clearance in the game against Darlington, kicking the ball into his nose and subsequently the net.
 Brass nearly received a broken nose to add to the humiliation.
-This incident was voted the number one incident in magazine FourFourTwo's "It shouldn't happen to a footballer".
+This incident was voted the number one incident in magazine FourFourTwos "It shouldn't happen to a footballer".
+Bury subsequently won the game 3–2 and the result meant the club had avoided relegation.
+In an interview with The Athletic in May 2021, Brass revealed that the own goal had been a blessing in disguise.
+He said "I heard the crunch of bones and thought, 'I've broken my nose again. [...]
+The thing is, I actually ended up doing myself a favour.
+Due to the previous breaks, I'd lost cartilage and been told a few times I needed an operation to clear my airways.
+But the impact straightened it up, cleared my airways — happy days.
+It saved me some money on cosmetic surgery."
+Brass also stated that he used his gaffe as inspiration for players that he's coached saying "I have actually used it as an example to young players — that they will make mistakes.
+I tell them, 'If I can make a mistake of that magnitude, it shows the importance of playing to the whistle; plus, don't let it affect your performance'."

 He signed a new one-year contract with Bury in June 2006, being released at the end of the 2006–07 season, but was asked to return to pre-season training to prove his fitness before a decision could be made on his future.